qeftser/graph_slam_backend/README.md

     add_edge(A,B,&movement,&information,graph);

 ```
-Once we have collected enough edges, and useually after we have returned
+Once we have collected enough edges, and usually after we have returned
 to a previously visited location and produced edges that relate nodes
 that are many timesteps away from ones at our current position, we can
 move to the optimization phase.